 Homeowners insurance also protects you from incidents that happen anywhere on your property, including your backyard, garage, or shed.
 Specifically, personal liability insurance protects you if someone is injured anywhere on your property.

 Let’s say your kid has a friend over, and he slips in the backyard and breaks his wrist.
 Or your pet pooch gets a little snappy and bites a guest.
-Thanks to your liability insurance, you may be covered for legal fees and medical bills.
+Thanks to your personal liability insurance, you may be covered for legal fees, medical bills, and medical payments.

 Note: Specific breeds that are considered ‘high risk’ might not be covered, so if you have a pitbull or rottweiler, double check your policy.

-If you’re already purchasing a homeowners insurance policy, you might as well make sure you have the exact coverage you need.
-Poring over a homeowners policy can be a laborious task, but working with a tech-savvy insurance company like Lemonade can make things simple and straightforward.
+If you’re already purchasing a homeowners policy, you might as well make sure you have the exact coverage you need.
+Poring over a home insurance policy can be a laborious task, but working with a tech-savvy insurance company like Lemonade can make things simple and straightforward.
 Using AI and chatbots, Lemonade has made buying policies and paying claims a walk in the park.
-The seamless experience also includes sending your quote to your lender, so you don’t have to worry yourself with the neverending back and forth.
+The seamless experience also includes sending your quote to your lender, so you don’t have to worry yourself with the never-ending back and forth.

 Purchasing a new home will be one of the most expensive and important decisions of your life, and making sure you have the right amount of coverage will give you the peace of mind you need to get on with your life—worry-free.